iamstephenstark/angular-bootstrap-boilerplate/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.4.

+## Firebase Support

+Run `ng dist --prod && firebase deploy`.
+This will build production Angular version and deploy to Firebase

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.